abhishekbhor/AI/README.md

   <p  style="color:#ffffff;">
     <a href="https://medium.com/@nkoro/heart-health-education-is-there-something-were-missing-ee41292c7729" target="_blank"><strong>The study</strong></a>
-    used machine learning models such as <strong>Random Forest</strong> and <strong>oversampling techniques like SMOTE</strong> to analyze 2022 CDC data and identify the strongest predictors of heart attacks.
+    used <stron>machine learning models</stron> such as <strong>Random Forest</strong> and <strong>oversampling techniques like SMOTE</strong> to analyze 2022 CDC data and identify the strongest predictors of heart attacks.
 It found that while age and angina were primary factors, unexpected variables such as dental health also had meaningful predictive value.
   </p>
 </div>